 Transfusion episodes occurring in all patients at VRH receiving blood components between 1st Sept and 30th Nov 2017 were identified retrospectively using blood bank records.
 Patients’ medical notes were accessed from wards or the records department.
 Corresponding blood test results were obtained from the electronic Hospital Administration and Management System and from stored data from full blood count analysers.

-The NBSG guidelines were used to design a proforma which was used to record information from patient and hospital records (see Appendix 2).
-A separate proforma was completed for each transfusion episode and the proforma was anonymised, but included a unit number to avoid duplication.
-Information recorded included demographics such as patient’s age and sex, and the department requesting the transfusion.
+The NBSG guidelines were used to design a proforma which was used to record information from patient and hospital records (Appendix 2).
+A separate proforma was completed for each transfusion episode and the proforma was anonymised, and included a unit number to avoid duplication.
+Demographics including patient’s age and sex, and the department requesting the transfusion were recorded.
 The date and result of haemoglobin tests before and after transfusion were recorded to determine whether transfusion decisions and follow up had been guided by recent haemoglobin results as recommended in the NBSG guidelines.

-Each patient’s folder was reviewed to determine if the cause of anaemia had been investigated if not known.
+Each patient’s folder was reviewed to determine if the cause of anaemia had been investigated, if not known initially.
 NBSG guidelines state that the underlying cause of anaemia should be investigated.
 Cases where the cause of anaemia was known (and thus did not need investigation) were defined as bleeding with a known source (including peri-operative blood loss, ruptured ectopic pregnancy, peri-partum haemorrhage, menorrhagia with known fibroids, and trauma), diseases known to cause anaemia (chronic kidney disease, malaria, sickle cell disease, known haematological malignancy) and paediatric sepsis.
 This latter criterion was used following a study of paediatric anaemia in Malawi which found that bacteraemia was strongly associated with anaemia.
 [11]

-The NBSG guidelines provide indications for transfusion of individual blood components in specific patient groups including paediatrics, obstetrics, surgical patients and medical patients including patients with sickle cell disease.
+The NBSG guidelines provide indications for transfusion in specialty-specific groups, namely paediatrics, obstetrics, surgery and medicine.
 The proforma therefore included specific sections for each of these groups.

 We wished to establish whether blood was being used appropriately for indications that were clearly defined in the national guidelines.
-Therefore, using the indications for transfusions listed in the guidelines, a checklist for appropriate transfusion was developed, encompassing all patient groups and all blood components being used at VRH.
+Therefore, a checklist for appropriate transfusion was developed using the indications for transfusions listed in the guidelines.
 The checklist was reviewed by the Head of Research and Development at NBSG, with input from colleagues who had been involved in writing the guidelines, and was revised following their feedback to ensure it accurately reflected the guidelines.

 Using the checklist, each transfusion episode was classified as appropriate or not appropriate.
 For example, in a surgical patient with intra-operative estimated blood loss of over 30% of blood volume, transfusion would be classified as appropriate; in a paediatric patient with a haemoglobin over 6.0g/dL with no active bleeding, transfusion would be classified as inappropriate.
 In cases where data from the notes were insufficient, or the specific clinical situation was not addressed by the guidelines, appropriateness was classified as unknown.